Tongariro Alpine Crossing

 • Ketetahi area: No impact

 Hikers can safely complete the full route.
+Click here to see a map of the damaged areas.

-Yes.!
 The track remains open and safe, and the overall experience is unchanged.

 The main differences right now are: